Home

 JoAnne 's iSampler

-Melissa Nichols entered the 2008 Woodlawn Needlework Show in Virginia.
-She was awarded a First Place ribbon for her exquisite work completing the Queen's Garden.
+Melissa Nichols entered the 2008 Woodlawn Needlework Show in Virginia. nbsp; She was awarded a First Place ribbon for her exquisite work completing the Queens Garden.
 A picture of her award winning piece is shown below.
 Congratulations Melissa!

 Melissa's Queen's Garden